 This Web site provides general information about Beverly A. Stull Law LLC.
 The site and its content are not intended to establish an attorney/client relationship.
 Information contained on this site is not legal advice.
 Please do not send confidential information to this firm without first obtaining authorization to do so.

 Areas of Practice

-- I am often asked "What is Elder Law?"
+Elder Law - I am often asked "What is Elder Law?"
 The answer is that it is all law, just for an older client.
-But I focus on Medicaid Planning and Application, along with preparing Wills, Trusts, Financial Powers of Attorney, Health Care Powers of Attorney, Living Wills, Transfer on Death Affidavits, and Deeds.
-When dealing with an older client, I recognize that sometimes I have to meet them, at their home or a nursing facility.
+But I focus on Medicaid Planning and Applications, along with preparing Wills, Trusts, Financial Powers of Attorney, Health Care Powers of Attorney, Living Wills, Transfer on Death Affidavits, and Deeds.
+When dealing with an older client, I recognize that sometimes I have to meet them at their home or a nursing facility.
 Also, elderly clients may feel more comfortable if I keep one or more of their children informed.
 And Medicaid can be very complex.
 With the cost of health care today, more people are needing help who never thought they would.
 When someone enters long-term care, they should consider whether they need to plan for Medicaid.
 You don't need to wait until you are penniless.

 Wills, Trusts, Advance Directives (Financial Powers of Attorney, Health Care Powers of Attorney, Living Wills) - Everyone needs these documents, but often people just keep putting off getting them prepared.
 There are always reasons that you delay, but there are better reasons to do this.
 If you don't prepare a will, the state will decide who will care for your children and who will get your assets.
 If you don't have a Financial Power of Attorney, and you become unable to handle your financial dealings, the court may need to appoint a guardian.
 If you don't have a Health Care Power of Attorney and a Living Will, you may be kept alive by machines for years with no hope of recovery.
 You are never too young or too old to have these documents prepared.